mah0001/metadata-editor-docs-v2/documenting_geographic.md

       - **`URL`** URL of the online resource.

 - **`Metadata standard name`** The name of the geographic metadata standard used to describe the resource.
 The recommended values are:
-  - in the case of vector dataset metadata: ISO 19115 Geographic information - Metadata
+  - In the case of vector dataset metadata: ISO 19115 Geographic information - Metadata
-  - in the case of grid/imagery dataset metadata: ISO 19115-2 Geographic Information - Metadata Part 2 Extensions for imagery and gridded data
+  - In the case of grid/imagery dataset metadata: ISO 19115-2 Geographic Information - Metadata Part 2 Extensions for imagery and gridded data
-  - in the case of service metadata: ISO 19119 Geographic information - Services
+  - In the case of service metadata: ISO 19119 Geographic information - Services

 - **`Metadata standard version`** The version of the metadata standard being used.
 It is good practice to enter the standard’s inception/revision year.
 ISO standards are revised with an average periodicity of 10-year.
 Although the ISO TC211 geographic information metadata standards have been reviewed, it is still accepted to refer to the original version of the standard as many information systems/catalogs still make use of that version.
 The recommended values are:
-  - in the case of vector dataset metadata: ISO 19115:2003
+  - In the case of vector dataset metadata: ISO 19115:2003
-  - in the case of grid/imagery dataset metadata: ISO 19115-2:2009
+  - In the case of grid/imagery dataset metadata: ISO 19115-2:2009
-  - in the case of service metadata: ISO 19119:2005
+  - In the case of service metadata: ISO 19119:2005

+- **`Dataset URI`** A unique resource identifier for the dataset, such as a web link that uniquely identifies the dataset.
+The use of a Digital Object Identifier (DOI) is recommended.

+- **`Metadata maintenance and update frequency`** The metadata maintenance and update frequency elements provide information on the maintenance of the metadata including the frequency of updates.
+This is a free text element.
+The information should be chosen from values recommended by the ISO 19139 controlled vocabulary with the following options: continual, daily, weekly, fortnightly, monthly, quarterly, biannually, annually, asNeeded, irregular, notPlanned, unknown.

 - **`Metadata character set`** This element specifies the character encoding used in the metadata record itself — i.e., how the text in the metadata is encoded.
 The purpose is to ensure that software applications can correctly interpret and display the metadata text, especially in multilingual or international contexts.
   - **`Characterset code`** This is the value element within the Metadata character set field.
 It contains the actual code (or abbreviation) representing the character set.
 It contains a code from a predefined list of values (controlled vocabulary), for example: "utf8".
   - **`Codelist used`** Refers to the controlled vocabulary or authoritative list from which the Characterset code value is taken.
 The purpose is to provide a reference to the standardized list of valid character set codes, ensuring interoperability and consistent interpretation across systems.

-- **`Dataset URI`** A unique resource identifier for the dataset, such as a web link that uniquely identifies the dataset.
-The use of a Digital Object Identifier (DOI) is recommended.

-- **`Metadata maintenance and update frequency`** The metadata maintenance and update frequency elements provide information on the maintenance of the metadata including the frequency of updates.
-This is a free text element.
-The information should be chosen from values recommended by the ISO 19139 controlled vocabulary with the following options: continual, daily, weekly, fortnightly, monthly, quarterly, biannually, annually, asNeeded, irregular, notPlanned, unknown.

 **IDENTIFICATION**